marclove/handbook/benefits/leave.md

 ### Other Employment

-While on leave, employees may not accept other employment or apply for unemployment insurance.
+While on leave, employees may not accept other employment.
 Acceptance of other employment while on leave will be treated as a voluntary resignation from employment.

 ## Paid Time Off

 Our time off policy is that employees can use their own judgment when taking time off and there will not be a set limit of time off that must be adhered to.

-Taking time off can affect Gaslight’s cash flow, project schedules, and client expectations, so we appreciate being informed as far ahead as possible.

-Use your best judgement and coordinate with the Project Guide, your team, and client, to figure out whether some time you want to take off makes sense.
+Coordinate with the Project Guide and your team to figure out whether some time you want to take off makes sense.

-### How it works

-1. Talk with the Guide

-  Let the Guide know about your request.
-This is important because we need to make sure the project is covered and the Guide is responsible for scheduling.

-1. Update the Schedule

-  Once you’ve identified the time you’ll be taking off and it's approved, adjust the weekly schedule on the [Gaslight App][scheduler] to include the time off.

-1. Email the Team and Client

-  Email gaslighters@googlegroups.com and make sure the rest of the team and clients know you’ll be off.

-When possible, time off requests are granted, taking into account operating requirements.
-If there is an issue granting everyone’s time off, length of employment may determine priority in scheduling time off.

-If you must take an extended period of time off (more than 15 out of 20 business days) this is considered a leave of absence and will fall under the appropriate leave of absence policy.

 ### Eligibility